endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 $$state_t = \sum_{i=0}^{t} merge(patch_i)$$
 Now it is inefficient for a client to replay the entire DB history every time it connects.
 But we can use the [idempotency property of JSON-merge-patch](JSON_merge_patch.md#a-list-of-patches-forms-an-ordered-log#Ordered Logs can be replayed multiple times) to avoid it.

-A client only needs to read an imperfect guess of the latest state, then replay all patches within the lag window to integrate an improved estimate of the final state (see [Ordered Logs with missing entries can be repaired with replay](JSON_merge_patch.md#Ordered Logs with missing entries can be repaired with replay))
+A client only needs to read an imperfect guess of the latest state, then replay all patches within a *lag* window to integrate an improved estimate of the final state (see [Ordered Logs with missing entries can be repaired with replay](JSON_merge_patch.md#Ordered Logs with missing entries can be repaired with replay))

 $$\begin{eqnarray}
 state_t &=& state_{t-lag} + \sum_{i=lag}^{t} merge(patch_i) \\